chatshipper/chipchat/README.md

 See [Events](https://github.com/chatshipper/chipchat/tree/master/docs/events.md) for more information on event subsriptions; read [Ingesting Events](https://github.com/chatshipper/chipchat/tree/master/docs/ingest.md) to see how to process payloads from webhooks and other sources.

+## Sending Messages

+A conversation context encapsulates all properties of a ChatShipper conversation, augmented with message sending methods.

+See [Conversations](docs/conversation.md) for more information.

 ## Extending ChipChat

 ### Mixins